Comprised of: Semantics

-Evaluation
+Evaluations

 Comprised of is often deprecated.
 The authors of The Blue Book of Grammar and Punctuation state that comprised of is never correct because the word comprise by itself already means "composed of".
 CliffsNotes says "don't use the phrase 'is comprised of'" and does not include an explanation.

 The acceptance of the phrase has increased in recent decades.
 In the 1960s, 53 percent of the writers and editors on the Usage Panel of the American Heritage Dictionary found comprised of unacceptable.
 In 1996, this percentage had declined to 35 percent, and by 2011, only 32 percent of the Usage Panel's membership objected to the use of comprised of.

 As one of "7 grammar rules you really should pay attention to", University of Delaware journalism and English professor Ben Yagoda says "Don't use comprised of.
 Instead use composed of/made up of."

 The style guide for the British newspapers The Guardian and The Observer says that "The one thing [about comprise, consist, compose or constitute] to avoid, unless you want people who care about such things to give you a look composed of, consisting of and comprising mingled pity and contempt, is 'comprised of'".
 Reuters' style guide also advises against using the phrase, as does the IBM style guide.

 Simon Heffer elaborated on a short warning in his book Strictly English with a longer one in his Simply English: "A book may comprise fifteen chapters, but it is not comprised of them.
 Those who say or write such a thing are confusing it with composed of.
 Another correct way to make the point would be to say that the book 'was constituted of fifteen chapters' or that 'the fifteen chapters constituted the book'."